JEYCDEE/private-page/readme.md

   - 1.0 Uploaded, released.
   - 1.1 Added login for root user to manipulate data like adding, deleting, editing new photos, videos, contacts, etc.
+  - 1.2 Added multiple languages.
+Now you can switch between English and Russian languages.